 Explain the cause of red, blue or purple color in sugarcane

 --> Thanks for your query.
 To be honest, I really don't know what the cause is for the outside stem color.
 If you mean the red mark inside the cane, then possibly maybe it's some kind of disease or infection.
+Or the sugarcane have turned old.
 I see it happen in the green variety:

 Another more prominent one: